Where to go from here?

 The Florida Department of Education's mission is to increase the proficiency of all students within one seamless, efficient system, by providing them with the opportunity to expand their knowledge and skills through learning opportunities and research valued by students, parents, and communities, and to maintain an accountability system that measures student progress.

 This school serves a combination of students in kindergarten through grade 3 and does not receive a school grade because its students are not tested and included in the school grading system.
 This school is designated as a K-3 feeder pattern school since a majority of its students are scheduled to be assigned to a graded school.
 A K-3 pattern school receives the school grade of the graded school where its students are scheduled to be assigned.
-Please see the receiving school, , for details about this school's performance.
+Please see the receiving school, View Report Card for receiving school. , for details about this school's performance.

 This page will display other information outside of assessments and school accountability.

 This school was closed during the 2018-2019 school year as a result of Hurricane Michael in October 2018.
 The school performance data for this school reflects the performance of students who attended this school prior to Hurricane Michael, and were enrolled in a different school within the district after Hurricane Michael.

 Not enough data is available to display for one or more levels of data.

 Foster data is received on a delayed schedule and are not available for the most recent year from approximately June to February.

 Any school that was identified for Comprehensive or Targeted Support and Improvement in the previous school year maintained that identification status and continued to receive support and interventions in the 2020-21 school year.
 In April 2020, the U.S. Department of Education provided all states a waiver to keep the same school identifications for 2019-20 as determined in 2018-19 due to the COVID-19 pandemic.
 USED Approved ESSA Waiver (PDF)